ANALYSIS-Emergence of Guatemalan anti-graft champion shakes up election

 Semilla's previous presidential contender, attorney Aldana, was ultimately prevented from running in 2019 by Guatemala's top court due to allegations of financial wrongdoing which she said were politically motivated because of her work with the CICIG.

-Aldana later sought asylum in the U.S. while President Alejandro Giammattei brought an end to CICIG after himself becoming embroiled in corruption allegations, which he denies.
+Aldana later sought asylum in the U.S., while current President Alejandro Giammattei himself became embroiled in corruption allegations, which he denies.

 The potent legacy of the corruption-busting group continues to inspire anti-graft campaigners in Guatemala.

-Arevalo has also said he sees himself as continuing the work of his leftist father, Juan Jose, who ushered in a decade of democratic and economic reforms that angered the ruling elite and saw his successor ousted in a U.S.-backed military coup in 1954.
+Arevalo says he sees himself as continuing the work of his leftist father, Juan Jose, who ushered in a decade of democratic and economic reforms that angered the ruling elite and saw his successor ousted in a U.S.-backed military coup in 1954.

-Under outgoing president Giammattei, tensions with the U.S. have flared up over resistance by the administration to tackling corruption.
+Under outgoing President Giammattei, tensions with the U.S. have flared up over resistance by the administration to tackling corruption inside government.

-Giammattei's government has been mired in graft scandals and Guatemala slumped to an all-time low on watchdog Transparency International's latest corruption perceptions index.
+Guatemala has slumped to an all-time low on watchdog Transparency International's corruption perceptions index.

-The former head of CICIG, Ivan Velasquez, now Colombia's defense minister, congratulated Guatemala on Twitter after the election and quoted words from late Guatemalan poet and human rights activist Julia Esquivel.
+The former head of CICIG, Ivan Velasquez, now Colombia's defense minister, congratulated Guatemala on Twitter after the vote and quoted words from the late Guatemalan poet and human rights activist Julia Esquivel.

 "You can cut all the flowers, but spring will always return.
 You will blossom, Guatemala."